8 Documentaries All Designers Must See

 The documentary explores how influential companies such as Airbnb, Facebook, Netflix, Pinterest and Spotify have put design first and consequently transformed how we conduct our everyday activities.
 Furthermore, the beautifully shot content weaves together inspirational stories of designers who opposed the status quo and by doing so, dramatically impacted their industries and the entire world.

 Additionally, Design Disruptors includes insights from experts such as Katie Dill: the Director of Experience Design at Airbnb, Julie Zhuo: the Vice President of Product Design at Facebook, Frank Yoo: the Director of UX and Product Design for Lyft, Andy Law: the Lead Mobile Product Designer at Netflix and Tobias Van Schneider: the Former Lead Product Designer and Art Director at Spotify.

 Design Disruptors is a super inspirational documentary and one that anyone vaguely interested in the role design plays in business, must check it out!
 The documentary can be watched through https://www.designdisruptors.com/get-film.

 So, there you have it, 8 documentaries all designers must see!
 If you make it through the list and want more recommendations, holler at us because we’ve got many more.
-Alternatively, if your business needs help relating to design whether web design, logo or even social media, drop us a line at [email protected].
+Alternatively, if your business needs help relating to design whether web design, logo or even social media, call us at 1300 170 908 or drop us a line at [email protected].